PredixDev/predix-seed/tutorials/USERAUTH.md

 If you prefer a video version (on which this written version is based) one is available [**here**](https://youtu.be/AiJ2IFJoTHg?list=PLibNgo_CBeuujvRV26_uLTksm1ezh7oGd).

 ### Pre-Requisites
 This tutorial requires a running UAA service instance.
 Please refer to this [**tutorial**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on creating an instance and a set of valid credentials.
-Once the instance is available, save its URL for use in the configuration steps below.
+Once the instance is available, save the following values:
+    **URL**
+    **clientId**
+    **secret**

+for use in the configuration steps below

 This tutorial also requires knowledge of and practical experience with the Predix UI Seed (this project).
 You should have been able to install, minimally configure, and deploy the Seed prior to performing this tutorial.
 Please refer to the README document of this project for this requirement.